 When we left I decided – emboldened by a couple of pints – to say something to them.
 Something amusing would be good, I thought.
 OK, actor-celebs want to be left alone when dining incognito.
 But deep down, don’t they want to be recognised?
 Loved, even?
-I decided to give them a bit of love.
+I was going to give them some love.

 After the rest of our party had filed out, I stopped at the end of Coogan and Reilly’s table.
 They were deep in conversation.
 ‘Excuse me’, I said, ‘Sorry to interrupt you.’
 They stopped talking and turned to look at me.
 They both looked wary.